Tramaine Hawkins: Solo career

 In the mid-1980s, she switched over to A&M Records to later release her 1985 Grammy nominated A&M debut The Search Is Over.
-With this album came dance chart singles such as "Child of the King" and "In the Morning Time.
+With this album came dance chart singles such as "Child of the King" and "In the Morning Time".
 Another single "Fall Down (Spirit of Love)" topped the Billboard Dance Charts, becoming one of the earliest gospel songs to crossover to mainstream charts.
-A remake entitled "Fall Down 2000", later appeared on Kelli Williams 2000 album In The Myx.
-A remix of the song also came upon Hawkins' 2001 compilation album All My Best To You, Vol. 2.
+A remake entitled "Fall Down 2000", later appeared on Kelli Williams' 2000 album In The Myx.
+A remix of the song also featured on Hawkins' 2001 compilation album All My Best To You, Vol. 2.

 Freedom followed in 1987, with "The Rock" and its title track as the album's singles.
 The latter was co-written and produced by The Jacksons.
 Hawkins later signed with Sparrow Records to release 1988's The Joy That Floods My Soul, which was Grammy nominated in the category of Best Soul Gospel Performance, Female.
 She also won a Grammy in the category of Best Traditional Soul Gospel Performance, for 1990's Live, her first live album.
-She also sang at the May 1990 funeral of Sammy Davis Jr. and was a guest vocalist on Santana's June 1990 album "Spirits Dancing in the Flesh".
+She also sang at the May 1990 funeral of Sammy Davis Jr. and was a guest vocalist on Santana's June 1990 album Spirits Dancing in the Flesh.

 Hawkins then sang on MC Hammer's 1991 pop-gospel hit "Do Not Pass Me By".
-Hawkins became one of the first gospel artists to sign with Columbia Records to release 1994's Grammy nominated To a Higher Place.
+Hawkins became one of the first gospel artists to sign with Columbia Records to release 1994's Grammy-nominated To a Higher Place.
 In 1999 Hawkins was inducted into the Gospel Music Hall of Fame.
 She then made a guest appearance on gospel trio Trin-i-tee 5:7's 1999 album Spiritual Love.
 After signing a new contract with GospoCentric Records, in 2001 Hawkins released Still Tramaine.
-This album featured remixes, of her single "By His Strength", by the Basement Boys.
+This album featured remixes of her single "By His Strength" by the Basement Boys.

-In 2005 Hawkins sang at the funeral service of civil rights activist Rosa Parks and upon Parks' tribute album, A Celebration of Quiet Strength, on a song called "Something Inside So Strong".
-She was later inducted into the Gospel Hall of Fame.
+In 2005 Hawkins sang at the funeral service of civil rights activist Rosa Parks and performed on the Rosa Parks tribute album A Celebration of Quiet Strength, on a song called "Something Inside So Strong".
 At the 2007 Stellar Awards Hawkins was bestowed with the James Cleveland Lifetime Achievement Award, and won Female Vocalist of the Year and Traditional Female of the Year for her 2007 live album I Never Lost My Praise: Live.
 After this album's release Hawkins embarked on a tour across the United States.
-She then sang alongside Andraé Crouch, Rance Allen, Karen Clark Sheard, Walter Hawkins, Joe Ligon of the Mighty Clouds of Joy, Daryl Coley and Dorinda Clark-Cole upon the 2008 Mary Mary album The Sound.
-Hawkins later made a guest appearance upon Donnie McClurkin 2014 album Duets.
+She then sang alongside Andraé Crouch, Rance Allen, Karen Clark Sheard, Walter Hawkins, Joe Ligon of the Mighty Clouds of Joy, Daryl Coley and Dorinda Clark-Cole on the 2008 Mary Mary album The Sound.
+Hawkins later made a guest appearance on Donnie McClurkin's 2014 album Duets.